 At least 12 dead in New York City apartment fire

-At least 12 people were killed and others injured after a massive fire broke out in a New York City apartment building, Mayor Bill de Blasio said at a press conference Thursday night.
+At least 12 people were killed and others injured after a massive fire broke out in a New York City apartment building, Mayor Bill de Blasio said at a news conference Thursday night.

 "Tonight here in the Bronx, families have been torn apart," de Blasio told reporters.
 The mayor called the event the "worst fire tragedy we have seen in this city."